11 iconic product mascots that dramatically changed over time

 "Ho, ho, ho!" laughs the Jolly Green Giant in ads most of us have seen since we were kids.
 But, think back to the last time you saw the leafy hero in action.
 If you can't remember, you can hardly be blamed.

 The character was retired for a long stretch of time and only recently came back to commercials "after a long journey," the company explains.
-Watch his most recent ad below to see how much more life-like the giant has become:

 Since the giant's big comeback, we've been thinking about how many of our favorite brand mascots have changed over time, either fading out of our memories as their campaigns have been phased out or quietly being updated to take new forms that can occasionally confuse us in the grocery aisles.